 At a high-level, LAZARUS executes the following procedure.
 If the CONFIG risk exceeds a predefined threshold, a mechanism is triggered to replace replicas.
-When this happens, the algorithm randomly picks a new replica from the available candidates (POOL) and uses it to replace one of the replicas in CONFIG to minimize its associated risk.
-Thus, maliciously inspecting POOL is not enough to correctly guess the next configuration.
+When this happens, the algorithm randomly picks a new replica from the available candidates (POOL) and use it to replace one of the replicas in CONFIG to minimize its associated risk.
+Thus, maliciously inspecting the POOL is not enough to guess the next best configuration.
 In addition, it removes the replica that increases the overall risk and set it aside (i.e., in QUARANTINE) to impede its re-selection.
 There, the replicas wait for patches before they re-join POOL and become ready to be chosen again.
 Moreover, the algorithm ensures that the running replicas will eventually be replaced, despite their overall score.

 Algorithm 1 details this procedure.
 Function Monitor() (line 5) is called on each monitoring round (e.g., at midnight every day) to evaluate the current configuration.
 If the risk of CONFIG is greater or equal than a certain threshold (line 6), the algorithm will assess which replica should be replaced.
 First, it initializes two variables, the candidates list (line 7) and all possible combinations of n - 1 out of n elements of CONFIG (line 8).
 Then, each element r in POOL (line 9) is tested as a potential substitute, i.e., as the n^{th} element that would complete each of the combinations COMB with n - 1replicas (line 10).
 Next, we define a CONFIG' as COMB plus r (line 11).
 The risk of CONFIG' is calculated (line 12) and if it is below the threshold (line 13), then CONFIG' is added to a list of candidate configurations (line 14).
 At the end of these nested loops, we have a list with all the possible combinations of CONFIG and POOL together with their risk.
 Then, the function rand is used to randomly selects a configuration from the list of candidates (line 15).
-Then the algorithm updates all
+Then the algorithm updates all the sets (line 16) using the function updateSets (lines 38-42).
+To decide which element needs to be removed from CONFIG it makes the difference between the current CONFIG